sanger-tol/blobtoolkit/docs/usage.md

 version: 2
 ```

-Parameters in `stats_windows`, `diamond_blastp`, and `diamond_blastx` are ignored and are kept in this YAML file only to allow compatibility with the `blobltools` subworkflow in the previous [blobtoolkit pipeline](https://github.com/blobtoolkit/blobtoolkit/tree/main/src/blobtoolkit-pipeline/src) implementation.
-If you need to specify new values for these parameters, before running the pipeline, you can edit the `conf/modules.config` file.
+However there are important differences on how parameters are specified in the previous Snakemake version and how they are specified in Nextflow.
+Parameters in `stats_windows`, `diamond_blastp`, `diamond_blastx`, and `taxon` are ignored and are kept in this YAML file only to allow compatibility with the `blobltools` subworkflow in the previous [blobtoolkit pipeline](https://github.com/blobtoolkit/blobtoolkit/tree/main/src/blobtoolkit-pipeline/src) implementation.
+If you need to modify any parameter for a specific tool in the pipeline or a path to a database in Nextflow:

+- Tool parameters are specified on the  the `conf/modules.config` file.
+- Paths to databases should be specified as parameters when running the pipeline, for instance: `--busco_lineages_path /path-to/busco/v5/` should be included to specify a different path to BUSCO database.
+List of parameters to specify database paths: (1) `--busco_lineages_path`, (2) `-- diamondblastp_db`, (3) `--ncbi_taxdump`.

 ## Running the pipeline